 If you get more aero, then you’ve effectively become faster.
-You’ve probably heard before that wind resistance is the main force riders have to fight against.
-This means that improving your aerodynamic efficiency gives you an unquestionable speed advantage.
+You’ve probably heard this before: wind resistance is the main force cyclists have to fight against.
+This means that improving aerodynamic efficiency gives you an unquestionable speed advantage.

 Watch a modern professional bike race and you’ll likely see a number of riders on the sleek and slippery aero road bikes with advanced stealth-fighter-shaped frames.

-Engineering modern aero bikes is an intensive, technical, and expensive process.
-Beyond ads and marketing, the world of aerodynamics is mysterious for everyday cyclists.
-Beyond feel and perception, it’s hard to know for sure how much difference an aero bike will make in everyday riding.
+Engineering modern aero road bikes is an intensive, technical, and expensive process.
+Beyond ads and marketing, the world of aerodynamics is often mysterious and inaccessible to everyday cyclists.
+Beyond feel and perception, it’s hard for riders without access to wind tunnels and perfect testing conditions to know for sure how much difference an aero bike will make in everyday riding.

-You don’t need to be fast to experience aero benefits
+You don’t need to go fast to experience aero benefits

 World Tour pros aren’t the only riders who benefit from improved aerodynamics.
 Your average rider can still gain valuable speed and time.
-I spoke to aero expert Mio Suzuki, Senior R&D Engineer leading aerodynamics at Specialized, who talked to me about the testing she’s done with riders of different levels.
+I spoke to aero expert Mio Suzuki, Senior R&D Engineer leading aerodynamics at Specialized, who explained the testing she’s done with riders of different levels.
 The magic number is surprisingly low — only 13mph.

 “One of the findings we’ve made is that from 13mph and up, aerodynamics will come into play pretty significantly and have a very positive effect,” Suzuki says.
 “That sort of speed is pretty average for a rider who’s not competitive.
 Obviously, for professionals averaging 20-to-30mph, aerodynamics are important.
 But when measuring the time difference when moving from point A to point B, you still see noticeable aero time gains at much lower speeds.”

-Suzuki explained that when looking at graphs tracking power and speed, it’s hard to tell if weight or stiffness makes any difference.
-But it’s easier to see when an aero bike is used because there is a quantifiable speed differential.
-Other than fitness, aerodynamics is the most important single factor that influences your speed on a road bike.
+Suzuki explained that when looking at graphs tracking power and speed, it’s hard to tell if a bike's weight or stiffness make any appreciable difference.
+But it’s easier to see when an aero bike is used because of the quantifiable speed differential.
+According to the data Specialized has gathered, other than fitness, aerodynamics is the most important single factor that influences your speed on a road bike.

 “We track data and make calculations for every category of rider to try and understand the effect of aerodynamics in a lot of different riding scenarios,” Suzuki says.
 “We have pretty detailed graphs and analyses of a lot of different situations.
-For your average everyday rider, like me, who’s often riding at 15mph, there's no question it will definitely make you faster.”
+For your everyday rider, like me, who’s often riding at a 15mph average, there's no question it will definitely make you faster.”

 “A lot of manufacturers, including Specialized, are getting smarter about how to construct aero bikes,” Suzuki explains.
-“It’s definitely a design goal to make an aero bike that still rides like a traditional round-tubed bike.”
+“It’s definitely a design goal to make an aero bike ride like a traditional round-tubed bike.”

 Carbon technology has progressed to the point that manufacturers can produce bikes of nearly any shape that exhibit the classic traits of lateral stiffness and vertical compliance.
 By controlling the carbon lay-up, the possibilities for precisely controlling ride quality are near limitless.
 When buying aero bikes made in the last five-to-ten years, riders should have few if any concerns about ride quality.